morganstanley/testplan/doc/en/bdd.rst

 This feature is a direct hook to the Testplan feature: :ref:`Xfail <Xfail>`

 One can mark a Feature or Scenario with the ``@KNOWN_TO_FAIL`` label when not possible to fix the code immediately and make the test pass.
 This make the test pass till it realy fails and make it failed when it start to pass to signify that the label can be removed from it.
 The handling of this tag is rather special it can carry some reasoning, why is it ok the test to fail.
-The format is `@KNOWN_TO_FAIL: reason`.
+The format is ``@KNOWN_TO_FAIL:reason``.

 An example: